kubeflow/community/KUBEFLOW_DISTRIBUTION_COMMITTEE.md

 ### Changes to the Charter

-Changes to the KOC charter can be proposed by any community member via a GitHub PR.
+Changes to the KDC charter can be proposed by any community member via a GitHub PR.
 Amendments will be subject to approval by a standard decision of the KSC.
 Proposals will be available for at least one week for community comments before a vote occurs.

 ## Committee Structure